AnoopAlias/AUTOM8N/docs/installation.rst

   yum --enablerepo=ndeploy install nginx-nDeploy-module-passenger
   #Enable Phusion Passenger Application Server backend.
 This is required for Ruby/Python/NodeJS.
   /opt/nDeploy/scripts/easy_passenger_setup.sh
+  # Ruby will be compiled and installed to /usr/local/rvm
+  # Python will be compiled and installed to /usr/local/pythonz
+  # NodeJS will be installed to /usr/local/nvm
+  # The easy_passenger script installs only one version of Ruby/Python and NodeJS
+  # Additional versions can be installed and managed using rvm,pythonz and nvm respectively

 4.3.
 Install HHVM Hack/PHP Application server
 ::